Should I Sue for Sexual Harassment in Federal or State Court?

 What Are the Two Types of Workplace Sexual Harassment?

-- Quid pro quo: meaning “this for that” in Latin, quid pro quo sexual harassment is when a person in a position of authority, such as a manager or supervisor, offers or implies certain benefits—such as getting hired or getting a raise or promotion—in exchange for sexual favors.
+- Quid pro quo.
+Meaning “this for that” in Latin, quid pro quo sexual harassment occurs when someone in a position of authority, like a manager or supervisor, offers or implies certain benefits — such as getting hired or getting a raise or promotion — in exchange for sexual favors.
 Quid pro quo can also take the form of a threat to terminate or demote unless the employee engages in sexual activities.

-- Hostile work environment: this occurs when inappropriate behaviors or remarks of a sexual nature are so severe or pervasive that they create an offensive work environment.
+- Hostile work environment.
+A hostile work environment occurs when inappropriate behaviors or remarks of a sexual nature are so severe or pervasive that they create an offensive work environment.

 Learn more about the types of workplace sexual harassment.